 A11.
 NO. - Q12.
-Does the SC/ST/PwD candidate need to upload the category certificate? - A11.
-YES, category certificate is guired to avail the concession in application fee. - Q13.
-How do I make the fee payment for GATE 2022 examination? - A13.
-The payment option will appear after filling the online application form in GATE 2022 website.
+Does the SC/ST/PwD candidate need to upload the category certificate? - A12.
+YES, category certificate is required to avail the concession in application fee. - Q13.
+How do I make the fee payment for GATE 2023 examination? - A13.
+The payment option will appear after filling the online application form in GATE 2023 website.
 The candidate can opt for any of the payment options listed over there.
 The additional charges such as service charges, processing fees or bank charges, have to be borne by the candidate. - Q14.
-How much fee should I pay to appear in Two papers of GATE 2022 examination? - A14.
-The fee per paper is given below, for two papers the amount of fee is twice that of a single paper.
+How much fee should I pay to appear in Two papers of GATE 2023 examination? - A14.
+The fee per paper is as given in Table 4.5, for two papers the amount of fee is twice that of a single paper. - Q15.
+What is the fee for candidates with foreign nationality? - A15.
+For the candidates with foreign nationality, who wish to appear for GATE 2023 examination, the application fee is as given in Table 4.6. - Q16.
+What is the fee for candidates with Indian nationality appearing at International centres? - A16.
+For the candidates with Indian nationality, who wish to appear for GATE 2023 examination at International centres, the application fee per paper (irrespective of their category and gender) is as given in Table 4.7. - Q17.
+What do I do, if power/Internet connection failed during an online payment?